timersys/export-featured-images/readme.txt

 = Where do I find this great tool in my wp-admin? =

-Just go to Tools-> WP Export Cats & Taxs
+Just go to Tools-> Export Featured images

 == Changelog ==

-= 1.0.1 =

-* Fixed fatal error including settings.
-Sorry :)

 = 1.0 =
 * Plugin released, woohoo!